PrialaRadu/FraudDetectionModel/README.md

 Dataset: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data

-After building and tuning our model using XGBOOST and RandomizedSearchCV, I evaluated its performance using various metrics, including precision, recall and F1-score."
+After building and tuning the model using XGBOOST and RandomizedSearchCV, I evaluated its performance using various metrics, including precision, recall and F1-score."